|

-Fig. 1: A signal with identification PU106.
+Fig. 1: A signal with identification PU106. |

 This page describes the principles that determine the identities of signals in colour light installations, as presented on their identification plates.
 In general, a signal identity consists of an alphabetical prefix code followed by a number.
 Additionally, some types of signals may be identified by a suffix.
 This page does not consider the rules that determine the numerical component or the identification of colour light signals in mechanically signalled areas.

 A controlled stop signal is identified by a prefix code followed by a number unique to that prefix, e.g. N24.
-The prefix code usually identifies the controlling signal box and normally consists of one or two letters, or exceptionally three.
+The prefix code usually signifies the controlling signal box and normally consists of one or two letters, or exceptionally three.
 Occasionally, the last character in the prefix code may be a numeral.
 The prefix is usually derived from the signal box's name, for example:

 In the North Eastern Area, a suffix was added to identify automatic signals on lines other than the Main lines.
 For example, U31S was an automatic signal located between mileposts 31 and 32 on the Up Slow line, and D5BS was the second automatic signal between mileposts 5 and 6 on the Down Slow line.
-In the Southern Area, an additional prefix letter identified the line.
+In the Southern Area, an additional prefix letter signified the applicable line.
 For example, DL19 was an automatic signal located between mileposts 19 and 20 on the Down Local line and UT20B was the second automatic signal between mileposts 20 and 19 on the Up Through line.

 The GWR did not generally plate its signals.